AdobeDocs/marketo.sv-SE/help/marketo/release-notes/current.md

 ## Meddelanden {#announcements}

-* **Borttagning av plugin-program för Insight Browser**: Adobe tar bort målkontohanteringen [Webbläsarplugin för Account Insight](/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md){target="_blank"} från Chrome Web Store den 18 mars 2024.
-Befintliga användare: du kan fortsätta använda plugin-programmet tills du migrerar din Marketo Engage-instans till Adobe Identity och Admin Console.
+* **Borttagning av plugin-program för Insight Browser**: Adobe tar bort målkontohanteringen [Webbläsarplugin för Account Insight](/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md){target="_blank"} from the Chrome Web Store on March 18, 2024.
+Existing users: you can continue to use the plug-in until you migrate your Marketo Engage instance to Adobe Identity and Admin Console.
+This change **will not impact** any other TAM features/data within Marketo Engage or the Chrome and Outlook email plug-ins that work with Sales Insight.
+[Learn more](https://nation.marketo.com/t5/product-blogs/marketo-engage-account-insights-browser-plug-in-end-of-life/ba-p/344834){target="_blank"}.